Airline-Airport Financial Relationships

 - Term: 5-10 years, with renewal options.
 Longer terms provide airline certainty; shorter terms provide airport flexibility.

-- Minimum Investment Indebtedness (MII) Provisions: Airlines must approve capital projects exceeding specified thresholds.
-MII thresholds at large-hub airports range from $30M to $100M (DWU AUA database, FY2025).
-MII gives airlines governance rights and enables them to object to capital spending they consider excessive.
+- Majority-in-Interest (MII) Provisions: Airlines holding a majority of landed weight or enplanements must approve capital projects exceeding specified thresholds.
+MII thresholds at large-hub airports range from $30M to $100M (based on review of publicly filed airline use agreements, FY2025).
+MII is a voting mechanism that gives signatory airlines governance rights over capital spending decisions.

-- Alternative Minimum Investment Indebtedness (AMII) Provisions: Modified MII allowing capital spending if airlines agree or if projects generate direct benefits.
+- Alternative Majority-in-Interest (AMII) Provisions: Modified MII allowing capital spending if airlines agree or if projects generate direct benefits.

 - Capital Approval Rights: Airlines may have veto or consultation rights over terminal renovations, ground infrastructure projects, and debt issuance.

-- Terminal Leases: At 22 of 31 large-hub airports, major carriers lease specific terminal areas (e.g., "Terminal 1 — United") under long-term sublease arrangements (DWU AUA database, FY2025).
+- Terminal Leases: At 22 of 31 large-hub airports, major carriers lease specific terminal areas (e.g., "Terminal 1 — United") under long-term sublease arrangements (based on review of publicly filed agreements, FY2025).

 - Gate Assignments: Exclusive gates (airline-specific) vs. preferential use gates (airline-prioritized but available to others) vs. common use gates.